-APTIVUS may interact with some drugs; therefore, patients should be advised to report to their healthcare provider the use of any other prescription or non-prescription medications or herbal products, particularly St. John's wort.
+APTIVUS may interact with some drugs; therefore, advise patients to report to their healthcare provider the use of any other prescription or non-prescription medications or herbal products, particularly St. John's wort.

-Patients taking APTIVUS oral solution should be advised not to take supplemental vitamin E greater than a standard multivitamin as APTIVUS oral solution contains 116 IU/mL of vitamin E and when taken at the recommended maximum dose of 500 mg/200 mg tipranavir/ritonavir BID, results in a daily dose of 1160 IU.
+Advise patients taking APTIVUS oral solution not to take supplemental vitamin E greater than a standard multivitamin as APTIVUS oral solution contains 116 IU/mL of vitamin E and when taken at the recommended maximum dose of 500 mg/200 mg tipranavir/ritonavir BID, results in a daily dose of 1160 IU.
 This intake is higher than the Reference Daily Intake (adults 30 IU, pediatrics approximately 10 IU).

 Rash, including flat or raised rashes or sensitivity to the sun, have been reported in approximately 10% of subjects receiving APTIVUS.
 Some patients who developed rash also had one or more of the following symptoms: joint pain or stiffness, throat tightness, generalized itching, muscle aches, fever, redness, blisters, or peeling of the skin.
 Women taking birth control pills may get a skin rash.
-Patients should be told to discontinue use of APTIVUS and call their physician right away if any of these symptoms develop.
+Tell patients to discontinue use of APTIVUS and call their physician right away if any of these symptoms develop.

 Women receiving estrogen-based hormonal contraceptives should be instructed that additional or alternative contraceptive measures should be used during therapy with APTIVUS/ritonavir.
 There may be an increased risk of rash when APTIVUS is given with hormonal contraceptives.